CypheronLabs/Cypheron-core/docs/api-reference/authentication.md

 # Authentication

-PQ-Core uses API key-based authentication to secure access to cryptographic operations.
+Cypheron-Core uses API key-based authentication to secure access to cryptographic operations.
 This document covers everything you need to know about authenticating with the API.

 ## Overview